ethereum/aleth/doc/private_net_sync.rst

         }
     }

-- **Both nodes must use the same chain configuration file:** The chain configuration is used to create the chain's genesis state, so using a different configuration with each node means that the nodes will be unable to peer with each other.
+- **Both nodes must use the same chain configuration file:** The chain configuration is used to create the chain's genesis state, so using a different configuration for each node means that they won't be able to peer with each other.
 An example of this is shown in the `Common Problems`_ section.

 Instructions
 ============